Auri-Fex/Halcova/norbela/world/overview.md

 ### 1. Layered Ice-Shelf Organism

 - A slow-moving, layered organism resembling a living ice shelf.
-Its body consists of stacked, semi-rigid plates that absorb and store Aetherite energy.
+Its body consists of stacked, semi-rigid plates that absorb and store finyak energy.
 As it moves, it leaves behind trails of nutrient-rich meltwater, supporting bursts of non-magical life in its wake.
 - Communicates through low-frequency vibrations transmitted through the ice, coordinating migration and resource sharing among distant individuals.
 - During entropy winter, it burrows deep into the ice, forming communal hibernation clusters that stabilize local temperatures.

 ### 2. Floating Iridescent Tendril Creature

 - A small, floating spheroid creature with iridescent, filamentous tendrils.
-It drifts on cold air currents, using subtle magnetic fields to navigate and cluster in Aetherite-rich zones.
+It drifts on cold air currents, using subtle magnetic fields to navigate and cluster in finyak-rich zones.
-- Metabolizes Aetherite to produce brief flashes of light and heat, attracting non-magical scavengers and dispersing spores from symbiotic fungi.
+- Metabolizes finyak to produce brief flashes of light and heat, attracting non-magical scavengers and dispersing spores from symbiotic fungi.
 - Its tendrils can sense minute changes in the environment, allowing it to avoid predators and locate optimal feeding grounds.

 ### 3. Burrowing Crystalline Exoskeleton Lifeform

 - A burrowing, multi-segmented lifeform with a crystalline exoskeleton.
 It tunnels through permafrost and ice, creating intricate networks that aerate the soil and channel meltwater.
-- Metabolizes Aetherite to reinforce its exoskeleton and generate localized magnetic fields, which help it navigate and communicate underground.
+- Metabolizes finyak to reinforce its exoskeleton and generate localized magnetic fields, which help it navigate and communicate underground.
 - Its tunnels become microhabitats for non-magical life, and its seasonal migrations shape the landscape over generations.

 // ---